 TL;DR: Fast Facts

-- ChatGPT uses automated filters to enforce OpenAI's content policies.
+- ChatGPT uses automated filters to enforce the chatgpt content policy.

 - The warning is triggered when your prompt might conflict with those policies.